kapouer/matchdom/README.md

 - data: the initial data object
 - scope: an object representing currently resolved state:
   + data: the current data object, takes precedence for finding values
-  + path: the current path used to find the data from the initial data, this should be true: `what.get(what.data, what.scope.path) == val`
+  + path: the current path used to find the data from the initial data,
+    a filter should find this to be always true:
+    `what.get(what.data, what.scope.path) == val`
     *This is a breaking change introduced in matchdom 3.0.0.*
   + keys: boolean, set when "keys" filter was applied
   + alias: `scope.data[scope.alias]` is the currently iterated data.